 Please call the By-law Enforcement Division at 905-835-2900 ext.
 229. Please provide the address of the complaint area and an officer will investigate.

 Who can I call for information?

-During snow storms or after heavy snowfalls, residents may call the Public Works Yard @ 905-835-5079.
+During snow storms or after heavy snowfalls, residents may call the Operations Yard @ 905-835-5079.
 The duty foreman can be reached at that phone number as well.
 Current winter control activities are posted on our website.